MPucinelli/Individual_Assignment/README.md

 # Individual_Assignment

-Bruh this is my individual assignment, Kostis is a Gangasta
+Bruh this is my individual assignment, Kostis is a Gangsta

 West side baby